- Women’s Imaging National Subspecialty Lead, Radiology Partners

 7. What are some of the common misconceptions or myths about breast cancer?

-Often, women without a family history of breast cancer feel that they are low risk of being diagnosed with breast cancer.
+Often, women without a family history of breast cancer feel that they are at low risk of being diagnosed with breast cancer.
 In reality, most breast cancers are diagnosed in women without a family history - up to 80%, in fact!
-Additionally, the use of deodorants or antiperspirants, shaving or wearing an underwire bra have not been shown to increase your risk of breast cancer.
+Additionally, the use of deodorants or antiperspirants, shaving, or wearing an underwire bra have not been shown to increase your risk of breast cancer.
 Another myth I hear regularly is that women with small breasts don't have as much risk of breast cancer as women with larger breasts.
 However, the size of a woman's breast bears no relation to her risk of developing breast cancer.

 8. Can men develop breast cancer?

 Breast cancer is much less common in men than in women.
 On average, about 1 in 833 men will be diagnosed with breast cancer in their lifetime.
 Only 1% of all breast cancers diagnosed occur in men.
-The risk of breast cancer increases with age and a family history of breast cancer, especially in a first degree female relative, can increase the risk for men.
+The risk of breast cancer increases with age, and a family history of breast cancer, especially in a first-degree female relative, can increase the risk for men.
 Mutations in certain genes, such as BRCA1 and BRCA2, which are associated with breast cancer in women, can also increase the risk in men.
 Breast cancer in males is often diagnosed at a later stage because men may not be as vigilant about breast health or may not realize they can develop the disease.

 9. Is there a role for genetic testing in the early detection of breast cancer?
-Are there ways to test for breast cancer 1 (BRCA1) and breast cancer 2 (BRCA2) genes, and what to do next?

-Genetic testing has become more widely available but it’s important to note that genetic testing should be conducted under the guidance of a healthcare provider or genetic counselor who can assess an individual's personal and family history, provide counseling about the implications of genetic testing, and help interpret the results.
+Genetic testing has become more widely available, but it’s important to note that it should be conducted under the guidance of a healthcare provider or genetic counselor who can assess an individual's personal and family history, provide counseling about the implications of genetic testing, and help interpret the results.
 The decision to pursue testing should be made based on individual circumstances and risk factors.
 Genetic testing for mutations in the BRCA1 and BRCA2 genes is one of the most well-known applications of genetic testing for breast cancer.
 Mutations in these genes significantly increase the risk of both breast and ovarian cancers.
 Individuals with certain BRCA mutations have a much higher lifetime risk of developing breast cancer compared to the general population.

+In addition to BRCA1 and BRCA2, there are several other genes associated with an increased risk of breast cancer, such as TP53, PTEN, PALB2, CHEK2, and ATM, among others.
 Genetic testing can identify mutations in these genes that may contribute to an individual's risk.
-Genetic testing is often recommended for individuals with a family history of breast cancer, especially if multiple close relatives have been diagnosed with the disease at an early age or if there is a history of ovarian cancer.
+It is often recommended for individuals with a family history of breast cancer, especially if multiple close relatives have been diagnosed with the disease at an early age or if there is a history of ovarian cancer.
 Identifying specific genetic mutations can help assess the risk for the individual and their family members.

-10. What do you consider to be the most exciting new developments in breast cancer research, or innovations in treatments?
+10. What do you consider to be the most exciting new developments in breast cancer research or innovations in treatments?

 To me, the most exciting advances in genomics and molecular profiling have enabled oncologists to better understand the specific genetic mutations driving a patient's cancer.
 This information allows for more targeted and personalized treatment approaches.
 Advancements in early detection and treatment options, along with a multidisciplinary approach to breast cancer care, have significantly improved survivor rates for breast cancer patients.
 Regular screening, early diagnosis, and ongoing research will continue to play critical roles in further improving breast cancer survivorship.